debug-sharp/desharp/README.md

         <!--
             Custom web error page
-            - not required, but very good for production mode to be original
+            - not required, recomanded for production mode to be original
             - if desharp is not enabled and there is uncatched exception in your application, you can use custom static error page to transfer into client browser
             - if not configured - desharp build-in error page is used by default